lmichailian/lmichailian/README.md

 I'm Lucas Michailian 🇦🇷, frontend and backend developer (AKA FullStack Developer)

-I ❤️ create products and learn about new technologies/
+I love creating products and learning about new technologies 🚀

 Also Tech Leader at Yuno Payments #frontend #react #javascript #node #rust